 By Amy Ratner, Medical and Science New Analyst

-Nexvax2, a vaccine being developed to treat celiac disease, induced tolerance of even high doses of gluten peptides in celiac disease patients, results of study presented recently at Digestive Disease Week showed.
+Nexvax2, a vaccine being developed to treat celiac disease, induced tolerance of even high doses of gluten peptides in celiac disease patients, results of Phase 1 study presented recently at Digestive Disease Week showed.

 After getting a gluten challenge designed to trigger a response at the start of the study, twelve participants with celiac disease were given increasing doses of the therapeutic vaccine.
 Eventually they were receiving a maintenance dose that had the equivalent immunogenic potency of about two loaves of bread, said Ken Truitt, MD, chief medical officer of ImmusanT, the company developing Nexvax2.

 Nexvax2 is designed to target the cells that react to gluten and turn off the response in the 90 percent of celiac disease patients who have the HLA-DQ2.5 gene.
 As a result, gluten would no longer cause inflammation of the small intestine.
 As a therapeutic vaccine, Nexvax2 would treat disease as opposed to vaccines like those for the flu, measles or chicken pox, which are designed to prevent disease.

 Cytokines: small secreted proteins released by cells that have a specific effect on the interactions and communications between cells.
 There are both pro-inflammatory and anti-inflammatory cytokines.